jdebacker/UN-OG-Training/docs/book/python/OOP.md

 :label: ExerOOP-adjust
 :class: green
 ```
-Change the input of $\beta$ to the class so that it is input at an annual rate.
+Building off the `Specifications` class in {numref}`ExerOOP-method`, change the input of `beta` to the class so that it is input at an annual rate `beta_annual`.
 Allow another attribute of the class called `S` that is the number of periods in an economic agent's life.
-Include a method in the `Specifications` class that adjusts the value  the value of $\beta$ to represent the discount rate applied per model period, which will be equivalent to `S/80` years.
+Include a method in the `Specifications` class that adjusts the value of `beta` to represent the discount rate applied per model period.
+Let each model period be `S/80` years, such that each model period equals one years when `S=80`.
 ```{exercise-end}
 ```